brianisbrilliant/brianisbrilliant.github.io/unrealtips.md

 ## Main Menus

-When setting up a main menu, the cursor is captured by default. you can [fix that here](https://forums.unrealengine.com/t/show-mouse-cursor-in-bp/379299)!
+When setting up a main menu, the cursor is captured by default.
+You can [fix that here](https://forums.unrealengine.com/t/show-mouse-cursor-in-bp/379299)!
 If you need help remembering how to create a UI and show it on the screen, [here you go](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/UMG/HowTo/CreatingWidgets/)!
 TL:DR is *Create Widget* and *Add to Viewport*.
 [Ben 🌱 UI](https://benui.ca/) knows all the things about UMG.